M.A in Education | Saint Mary’s University of Minnesota Skip to Main Content

 Reignite your passion as a teacher with Saint Mary’s University of Minnesota’s MAED program.
 Enroll in our fully online program to develop the skills to meet the challenges of today’s classrooms and tomorrow’s learning environments.
 Now is the time to advance your career and discover how to give every student the best learning opportunities.

-By combining educational theory and research, our program guides you in maximizing your current educational practices.
+By combining educational theory and research, our program guides you toward maximizing your current educational practices.
 You’ll be taught by educators and practitioners, providing real-world insights, research-based teaching techniques, and ethical principles to integrate into your classroom immediately.

 Read More